https://www.usmedia.nl/

 Dealing with Wordpress: a professional approach

 Wordpress… From a technical point of view, it is certainly not the most pleasant platform to work with.
 It is therefore not very popular among programmers.
 It's relatively slow, the underlying technology feels outdated, and the market is full of "hacky" theme and plugin solutions.
 Yet it is one of our CMS solutions.
-Why and how do we deal with Wordpress at Us Media?
+Why and how do we deal with Wordpress at us.?
 How do we make it bearable?

 • technology